 The Code of Student Conduct provides students the right to appeal the original decision resolving their charges.
-In cases involving sexual misconduct charges as defined by applicable university policy, the complainant may also appeal the original decision.

 The Code provides specific grounds upon which students can appeal:

 Procedural error that resulted in material harm or prejudice to the student (i.e. by preventing a fair, impartial, or proper hearing).
 Deviations from the designated procedures will not be a basis for sustaining an appeal unless material harm or prejudice results;